 Strong bones are just as important for men as women.
-Your body needs both calcium and vitamin D to make bones and teeth strong and hard.
-Not getting enough calcium during childhood can lead to osteoporosis later in life; with this disease, bones become weak and easily fracture or break.
+Your body needs calcium, vitamin D and other important nutrients to make bones and teeth strong and hard.
+Not getting enough calcium during childhood can lead to osteoporosis later in life, a disease in which bones become weak and easily fracture or break.

 Peak bone mass is usually reached by the age of 30.
-Eating calcium-rich foods and getting enough vitamin D is essential to ensure your bone health for life.
+Learn more about the essential ways to ensure healthy bones for life.

 Healthy Bones and Calcium

-Men should get 1,000 milligrams of calcium a day with either foods or supplements.
+Men should get 1,000 milligrams of calcium a day from either foods or supplements.
 After age 70, calcium needs jump to 1,200 milligrams a day.

-Good sources of calcium include low-fat and fat-free dairy products such as milk, yogurt and cheese, tofu made with calcium sulfate and calcium-fortified soymilk, sardines, fortified cereals and orange juice.
+Good sources of calcium include low-fat and fat-free dairy products such as milk, yogurt and cheese, sardines, tofu made with calcium sulfate, calcium-fortified non-dairy milks such as soymilk, and fortified cereals and orange juice.
 Men need at least three servings of calcium-rich foods every day.
 A serving of calcium is equivalent to:

 - 1½ ounces low-fat or fat-free cheese

-- ½ cup regular tofu (prepared with calcium sulfate)
+- ½ cup tofu (prepared with calcium sulfate)

 - 1 cup calcium-fortified soymilk